manuGil/online-core/docs/source/data-modeling.rst

 .. attention::
    **Discussion.**
-   Take a picture of your Triangulation and upload it in the discussion board to compare your result with the results of your classmates.
+   Take a picture of your triangulation and upload it in the discussion board to compare your result with the results of your classmates.
 How many different solutions are there?

 .. admonition:: Question

-   You may be surprised but not all triangulations are equally good.
+   You may be surprised, but not all triangulations are equally good.
 The standard triangulation is a Delaunay triangulation.
 Was your triangulation Delaunay?

 Task 2.7
-   In your QGIS project you find a layer with points.
+   In your QGIS project, you find a layer with points.
 Generate a Delaunay triangulation and compare the result with the tessellation you made.

    .. figure:: _static/img/create-tin.png
       :alt: Create triangulation QGIS